Skip to main content

 Based on a combined tax rate of 2.603%.
 Your actual rate may vary by tax district.

 Property tax bills in Hull vary based on your home's assessed value and Madison County's millage rate.
-Contact the Madison County Tax Commissioner for your specific bill.
+If your assessed value exceeds what your home would actually sell for, you are overpaying.

 Who do I contact to appeal my Hull property tax?